henrlly/NeuralNetFromScratch/README.md

   - AdaGrad
   - RMSProp
   - Adam
-- Decoupled weight decay (L1 and L2 normalisation)
+- Decoupled weight decay (L1 and L2 regularisation)
 - Early stopping
 - Inference and (hard and soft) scoring with an ensemble of models
 - Save and load models

+---

+Example of neural net trained on MNIST dataset classification in `classifier.ipynb`